ShaofengWu123/ShaofengWu123.github.io/_posts/2021-08-08-www-withoutwww.md

 Then next questions is: how do we know the domain name of an IP address?

 ## Domain name system(DNS)
-DNS is a protocal that runs on application layer.
+DNS is a protocol that runs on application layer.
 It is used to establish the mapping between IP address and its domain name.
 When you use a domain name to visit a website, it is translated into an IP address if there has been already records in your computer.
 If not, DNS request is first sent to DNS server to ask if there is any record of the domain name you want to visit.

 ## URL and http
 To visit a website, type its domain name into the browser is not enough.
-Something like "http://" should be added to the prefix of the domain name, which refers to the protocal.
+Something like "http://" should be added to the prefix of the domain name, which refers to the protocol.
 So the complete form is "https:///www.baidu.com" and it is called a Uniform Resource Locator(URL).
 As its name suggests, URL is used to locate resource on the Internet.

-# Why www and whynot?
+# Why www and why not?

 # References